Temple of Juno Lacinia (Crotone): The Hestiatorion

 Along the southern side of the Via Sacra stands the hestiatorion, a building for sacred banquets on the same axis as the large Doric temple.
-Another example in the region is the extra-mural sanctuary of Aphrodite in Locri (so-called U-shaped Stoa in the Centocamere area, of the 6th century BC).
+Another example in the region is the extramural sanctuary of Aphrodite in Locri (so-called U-shaped Stoa in the Centocamere area, of the 6th century BC).
 It had an almost square plan (26.3 x 29 m) and consists of a porticoed courtyard overlooked by 14 rooms, also square in plan (4.7 x 4.7 m), arranged symmetrically in two series of 5 and 2 rooms.
 The discovery of furnishings typical of rooms dedicated to meals implies that this was the banqueting or canteen and refreshment building for important travellers as well as priests.
 It dates from the 4th century BC when the temple had already achieved great celebrity.
 The rooms for the klinai (couches used not only for rest but also for eating meals) would contain 7 of them with a total of 98 klinai.
 Other rooms were for kitchens, warehouses, etc..

 The term "sacred banquets" refers to collective ritual meals, an aspect of worship widely practiced in the Greek Geometric and Archaic Ages.
 Collective ritual ceremonies were a corollary of sacrificies and aimed at establishing relationships between the human community and the divine referent, and also between the individuals of the community, as a complex cultic action underlying an elaborate political-social operation.
 In the classical age the ritual banquet was usually hosted in hestiatoria between the end of the 6th and 5th centuries.
 The use of the hestiatioron and the forms of participation in the ritual banquet changed in the Hellenistic age with the shift of the centres of power, from the city-states to the kingdoms: the monarchies no longer needed the consolidation and periodic affirmation of the city's identity in the sanctuaries.